This post may contain affiliate links, from which we earn an income.

 Take a Day Trip to the Brecon Beacons

 This Brecon Beacons National Park and Wye Valley full day tour is one of the best day trips from Cardiff.
-The mountains and Wye Valley are an easy drive from the city and are a must visit on any trip to Wales to enjoy the breathtaking scenes of the Welsh Valleys, sample the pure Welsh water and visit the waterfalls and forests the areas are known for.
+The mountains, known in Welsh as Bannau Brycheiniog, and the Wye Valley are an easy drive from the city and are a must visit on any trip to Wales to enjoy the breathtaking scenes of the Welsh Valleys, sample the pure Welsh water and visit the waterfalls and forests the areas are known for.